Recording a Debrief

 How this works

-Processing: When you complete the recording, the audio uploads to FlightSense servers.
-The backend transcribes the audio and runs AI summarization.
-Processing time depends on recording length and network speed.
+Processing: When you tap Complete, FlightSense processes the debrief on the backend—transcribing voice recordings or parsing typed notes—then runs AI summarization.
+Processing time depends on debrief length and network speed.

-Failed uploads: If the upload fails, FlightSense saves the recording locally.
-Failed flights appear in your Log with a Retry Processing button.
+Failed uploads: If the upload fails, FlightSense saves the recording locally (voice mode).
+Failed uploads appear in your Log with a Retry Processing button.
 Tapping retry re-uploads the original audio file.
 The local copy is deleted only after successful processing.

-Instructor association: Selecting an instructor links the debrief to them, allowing them to view your flight and provide feedback.
+Instructor association: Selecting an instructor links the debrief to them, allowing them to view your log and provide feedback.
 This is optional—skipping still creates a complete debrief record visible only to you.

-Audio interruptions: If a phone call or system alert occurs during recording, the recording is automatically cancelled and the audio file is deleted.
+Audio interruptions (voice only): If a phone call or system alert occurs during recording, the recording is automatically cancelled and the audio file is deleted.
 You'll need to start a new debrief.
+Typed notes are immune to audio interruptions—switch modes if you're somewhere prone to them.